MrMikeFloyd/cloud-kickstarter-aws/README.md

-# Bootstrap template for kickstarting cloud native projects
+# Kickstarter template for cloud native projects 🚀

 This project explores bootstrapping a greenfield cloud software project in the quickest possible way.
 The goal was to find a setup that helps to get into the feedback loop with minimum hassle and little to no self-managed infrastructure.
 Also, I wanted to keep as many resources as possible (i.e. _all resources_) within AWS to minimise the need for external Repos, Terraform Cloud accounts, etc.

-## What's in the box?
+## What's in the box? 🧰

 This project comes with